How is therapeutic communication different from normal communication?

 Changing the subject when someone is trying to communicate with you demonstrates lack of empathy and blocks further communication.
 It seems to say that you don’t care about what they are sharing.
 For example, stating, “Let’s not talk about your insurance problems; it’s time for your walk now” is not therapeutic.

-READ ALSO: What is physically impossible mean?
+READ ALSO: What type of home is most popular?

 What is non-therapeutic?